majensen/neoclient/notes.md

 # Steps for build

+* Perform static build, not dynamic
+* Eschew the XS machine and Dynaloader - Neo4j::Client basically just sets up the library in its <arch>/auto directory and provides pointers to it.

-* Ship with libneo4j-client @ v2.2.0 in toplevel dir
+* Push with libneo4j-client @ v2.2.0 in toplevel dir
 	* Along with copies (not links) of depcomp, install-sh, libtool,ltmain.sh,config.sub, alocal.m4, m4/
 	* Basically, run autoreconf --install in libneo4j-client and commit this.
 * Copy libneo4j-client/src/lib/* to build/
-* If tls is selected:
+* Auto-search for openssl
   * Find the directories for libperl, libssl, libcrypto libraries
   * Find the include directory for openssl.h
+  * if not there, configure with --without-tls